keyvantaj/Quantitative/README.md

 * [Zipfile](https://docs.python.org/3/library/zipfile.html) - The ZIP file format is a common archive and compression standard.
 This module provides tools to create, read, write, append, and list a ZIP file.
 * [Time](https://docs.python.org/3/library/time.html) - This module provides various time-related functions.
 * [Yfinance](https://pypi.org/project/yfinance/) - Yahoo!
 Finance market data downloader
+* [cxpy](https://www.cvxpy.org/) - CVXPY is a Python-embedded modeling language for convex optimization problems.
+It allows you to express your problem in a natural way that follows the math, rather than in the restrictive standard form required by solvers.

 #### Local Modules